-- HMRC are hassling you for information you know you ought to give them or HMRC have discovered something you had not told them.
+- HMRC are asking you for information you know you ought to give them or HMRC have discovered something you had not told them.
 You will have to sort that out with HMRC.
 Please go to our information on enquiries.

 - If your dispute is about tax credits, go to the tax credits and benefits section.

 - HMRC are demanding money that you owe, but you cannot afford to pay.

-If you disagree with HMRC and you have a right of appeal, you can appeal in writing to HMRC.
+If you disagree with an HMRC decision and you have a right of appeal, you can appeal in writing to HMRC.
 You must normally make an appeal within 30 days of HMRC’s notice of their decision.

 HMRC will consider your appeal.
-They will either agree with you and amend their decision or confirm their original decision.
+They will either agree with you and amend their decision, or confirm their original decision.
 They will confirm their position in writing.
-You will have 30 days from the new decision to appeal, if you still do not agree with HMRC.
+You will have 30 days from the date of that letter to appeal again, if you still do not agree with HMRC.

 If you cannot agree your position with HMRC, HMRC may offer you a review.
 You can request a review at any time.
 A review is an internal process, carried out by another HMRC officer who was not previously involved in your case.

-If you still cannot agree your position with HMRC after a review, or do not want a review, you can appeal to the First-tier Tribunal.
-The tribunal will make a decision about your case.
+If you still cannot agree your position with HMRC after a review, or do not want a review, you can appeal to the First-tier Tribunal (Tax Chamber).
+The Tribunal will make a decision about your case.
 If you disagree with the Tribunal’s decision, you may be able to make a further appeal.
 If you take your case further, you may have to pay HMRC’s costs as well as your own, so you should think carefully before doing so.

 Has the appeal process changed due to the coronavirus?